Ecotourism and Community Volunteering in Asia

 Volunteer at the grass roots.
-Help the local community to a welcome extra income!
+Help the local community to benefit from an extra income!
 Help protect endangered wildlife and overexploited nature in Asia.
-Successful conservation work, wildlife protection and community based ecotourism go together!
+Successful conservation work, wildlife protection and community-based ecotourism go together!

-Major tour operators bring international tourists to exciting places in Asia but keep the major part of the tourism income.
-The local community only get the pocket money.
-Long neck villages in North Thailand promoted as genuine eco-tourism by tour operators are mostly fake villages with hired locals, like a zoo!
+Major tour operators take international tourists to exciting places in Asia but keep the major of the income for themselves.
+The local community only receive pocket money.
+Long-neck villages in Northern Thailand, promoted as genuine eco-tourism by tour operators, are mostly fake villages with hired locals, like a zoo!

 Help local people; make them less dependent on tour operators.
 Train them to take care of tourists.
-Teach English, how to be a good guide.
+Teach them English and skills to become a good guide.
 Help them understand what tourists are looking for!
-Prepare tourist information!
+Prepare tourist information.

-An ecotourism volunteer works to help local villagers and rice farmers, to earn an extra income while they protect their environment!
-Watch a video about a Laos Eco Tourism Project made by our volunteers.
+An ecotourism volunteer works to help local villagers and rice farmers to earn an extra income, whilst also protecting their environment!
+Watch a video about a Laos Eco Tourism Project made by some of our volunteers.

 Ecotourism and Conservation Volunteer Work